BrunoBanas/-Master_thesis/README.md

-Main file to read is the appl_ISODISTORT_SAM.ipynb
+Main file to read is the ISODISTORT/apply_ISODISTORT_SAM.ipynb